Lewis-Gallagher/Lewis-Gallagher/README.md

     <div id="aboutme" align="center">
         <h2>👨‍💻 About Me</h2>
         <p>
-            🧬 I'm bioinformatician from London, UK.
+            🧬 I'm a bioinformatician from London, UK.
 Trainied in 🦠 metagenomics, 🧫 single-cell RNAseq and molecular-diagnostics<br>
-            🎓 Pursuing a PhD at <a href="https://www.icr.ac.uk/" target="_blank">The Institute of Cancer Research,</a> investigating prostate cancer treatement resistance.<br>
+            🎓 Pursuing a PhD at <a href="https://www.icr.ac.uk/" target="_blank">The Institute of Cancer Research,</a> investigating prostate cancer treatment resistance.<br>
-            🔎 Exploring skills in software engineering including Flask and Docker applications.<br>
+            🔎 Exploring skills in software engineering, including Flask and Docker applications.<br>
             ✅ Enjoy challenges and learning through personal projects with defined goals.
         </p>
     </div>